tweag/ghc-proposals/proposals/0000-linear-types.rst

 Base
 ~~~~

-Because linear functions are only strengthen the contract of
+Because linear functions only strengthen the contract of unrestricted
-unrestricted function, a number of functions of ``base`` can get a
+function, a number of functions of ``base`` can get a more precise
-more precise type.
-However, for pedagogical reason, to prevent linear
+type.
+However, for pedagogical reason, to prevent linear types from
-types from interfering with newcomers' understanding the ``Prelude``,
+interfering with newcomers' understanding the ``Prelude``, this
-this proposal introduces a new ``Linear`` namespace to hold the new
+proposal introduces a new ``Linear`` namespace to hold the new types.
-types.
-For instance ``Linear.Prelude`` will export a strengthened
+For instance ``Prelude.Linear`` will export a strengthened version of
-version of ``Prelude``, ``Linear.Data.List`` a strenghtened version of
+``Prelude``, ``Data.List.Linear`` a strenghtened version of
 ``Data.List``.

-In practice, ``Linear.Prelude`` will contain the actual implementation
+In practice, ``Prelude.Linear`` will contain the actual implementation
 while ``Prelude`` will merely re-export the functions strengthening
 the types of a few of them (*i.e.* there is no need to duplicate
 implementations).